 If you’re looking to add more living space to your home without expanding outwards, then you’ve probably realized that you have two options – converting a basement or an attic renovation.

 Here, we’re going to take you through the regulations that affect an attic renovation.
-Before getting too advanced on the planning stages, hopefully you’ll have more knowledge as to whether your project is feasible.
+You’ll have more knowledge whether your project is feasible.
+Hopefully, before you get too advanced in the planning stages.

 Floor space and dimensions